leeping/geomeTRIC/docs/source/irc.rst

 -----

 The IRC method can be used by passing ``--irc yes`` on the command line with ``geometric-optimize``.
 The input geometry should be an optimize TS structure. geomeTRIC adjusts the IRC step size based on the step quality, and the maximum step size will be set equal to the initial trust radius ``--trust [0.3]``.
+The direction of IRC can be specified using ``--irc_direction [both]``.
+The ``forward`` direction follows the imaginary mode from the frequency analysis as is, while the ``backward`` direction follows its opposite.
-Once the both directions converge, geomeTRIC will write an output xyz file `input_irc.xyz` that shows the IRC pathway.
+Once convergence is achieved, geomeTRIC will generate an output xyz file containing the IRC pathway.

 Example
 -------